 One study from 1996, published in the journal Dermatology Reviews, the so-called “The Lanolin Paradox”, showed why this ingredient is considered a topical therapeutic agent and safely used in many cosmetic products worldwide, but it’s also linked to adverse reactions, allergies, and acne breakouts.

-Whether or not your skin is sensitive to lanolin is still completely personal - it depends on whether you suffer from acne or have sensitive skin.
-In those cases you should definitely watch out for lanolin and lanolin derivatives on the product ingredient list.
+Whether or not your skin is sensitive to lanolin is still completely personal.
+However, acne-prone individuals or those with sensitive skin should watch out for lanolin and lanolin derivatives on the product ingredient list.

 Surfactants are compounds that lower surface tension - hence their name.
 The classification of surfactants is diverse.
 Some surfactants are composed of fatty acid esters of polyhydroxy compounds, like glycerol, sorbitol, sucrose, and others.

-Unfortunately, some fatty acids, esters, and surfactants have been identified as irritants with a high comedogenic rating and can make things worse.
+Unfortunately, some fatty acids, esters, and surfactants have been identified as irritants with a high comedogenic rating, which can make things worse.

 Be careful of products containing lauric acid, cetyl acetate, isopropyl isostearate, isopropyl lineolate, isopropyl myristate, myristyl lactate, myristyl myristate, or sodium lauryl sulfate.

-Just as oils, acids, and alcohol can also have both beneficial and problematic derivatives.
+Just like oils, acids and alcohols can also have both beneficial and problematic derivatives.

-People with oily skin probably love the quick-drying, tight, almost weightless feel on the skin that formulas loaded with alcohol (SD alcohol, ethanol, denatured, isopropyl, methanol or ethyl alcohol) produce.
-Plus, alcohol is great at increasing the absorption level of other skincare products, which can be beneficial sometimes.
+People with oily skin probably love the quick-drying, tight, almost weightless feel that formulas loaded with alcohol (SD alcohol, ethanol, denatured, isopropyl, methanol, or ethyl alcohol) produce.
+Plus, alcohol is great at increasing the absorption level of other skincare products, which can be beneficial.

-You would think that drying the skin is beneficial when you see yourself in the mirror and there’s no more greasy shine, but quick-drying can provoke the sebaceous glands to go into overdrive.
-In the long run, this means more excess oil on your face and more frequent breakouts.
+You might think that alcohol is beneficial when you see yourself in the mirror and there's no more greasy shine, but quick drying can provoke the sebaceous glands to go into overdrive.
+In the long run, this means more excess oil on your face and frequent breakouts.

-Pigments are used by cosmetic companies to give color to their skincare and makeup products.
-If you are a makeup enthusiast, you probably even know the pigment numbers for each shade of your favorite makeup palette.
+Cosmetic and skincare companies use pigments to give color to their skincare and makeup products.
+If you're a makeup enthusiast, you might know the pigment numbers for each shade of your favorite makeup palette.

 However, research has shown that a couple of red pigments are problematic, highly comedogenic, and can contribute to acne development.